This section was reviewed and updated by the contributors, 08/2015

 About the Contributors

 George W. Sledge Jr., MD, is a clinician-scientist focusing on new treatments for breast cancer and the chief of oncology in the Stanford University’s Department of Medicine.
 He is also a former president of the American Society of Clinical Oncology.

 Mary Lou Smith, JD, MBA, is the co-founder of the Research Advocacy Network.
-She currently serves as co-chair of the Eastern Cooperative Oncology Group’s Patient Representative Committee and as a community member of the Institutional Review Board at Rush Presbyterian St Luke’s Medical Center in Chicago.
+She currently serves as co-chair of the ECOG-ACRIN Cancer Research Group’s Cancer Research Advocacy Committee, co-chair of the Translational Breast Cancer Research Consortium Patient Advocate Working Group, and is a member of the NCI Board of Scientific Advisors.